Towards Interpretable Framework for Neural Audio Codecs via Sparse Autoencoders: A Case Study on Accent Information: Experimental setup

 \textbf{SAE}: For SAE training, we adopt the official OpenAI TopK SAE implementation~\cite{topksae}.
 As the representation dimension $d_\text{codec}$ varies across different NACs, using a fixed latent dimension $d_\text{z}$ and sparsity level $k$ would lead to an unfair comparison.
 To ensure consistency across codecs, we scale $d_\text{z}$ proportionally to $d_\text{codec}$ with \textbf{latent ratio} $q=\frac{d_\text{z}}{d_\text{codec}} \in \{2, 5, 10, 20\}$.
 Value of $k$ is determined by a \textbf{relative sparsity} parameter $s \in \{0.5, 0.25, 0.10, 0.05\}$ where $k = \left\lceil s \cdot d_\text{codec} \right\rceil$, resulting in 16 total configurations.
 The relative sparsity parameter ensures each NAC representation retains the same proportion of active dimensions, avoiding bias from a fixed $k$ that could favor codecs with larger or smaller $d_{\text{codec}}$.

 We train SAE models with batch size=1024 for 200 epochs.
 For configurations with $q \in \{2,5\}$ and $s \in \{0.10,0.05\}$, we extend training to 500 epochs due to slower convergence.
 Adam optimizer with a learning rate of $1e{-5}$ and $\epsilon = 6.25e{-10}$ is used.
-Source code will be released in the camera-ready version.
+The source code is available at \href{https://github.com/Stanwang1210/Speech-SAE.git}{here}.

 \textbf{Logistic regression}: For LR, we normalized input features and adopted \texttt{Saga} solver with L1 penalty and \texttt{max\_iter=3000}.
 Macro-F1 score is reported to account for class imbalance.